What Are Prime Numbers?

-The number 12, on the other hand, is not prime number because it can be divided evenly by the factors 1, 2, 3, 4, 6, and 12.
+The number 12, on the other hand, is not a prime number because it can be divided evenly by factors 1, 2, 3, 4, 6, and 12.
 This and other non-primes are also referred to as composite numbers.

 To illustrate the manual primes factoring of say, the number 24, you will first need a prime numbers list to refer to.
 Here is a list of all primes under 100:

-Next, using upside down long division and starting with the smallest of the primes and working your way up, you begin a series of divisions until the quotient is equal to 1, like this:
+Next, using upside-down long division and starting with the smallest of the primes and working your way up, you begin a series of divisions until the quotient is equal to 1, like this:

 Using a rule of exponents, xa * xb = x(a + b), the above list of prime numbers found for the number 24 can then be simplified into the following exponential expression: